Buba98/Java-Sudoku-Solver/README.md

 # Sudoku-Solver

-This sudoku solver with a recursive function will find all the solutions (if the sudoku has any solution) for all the sudoku for witch the rules have been implemented.
+This sudoku solver with a recursive function will find all the solutions (if the sudoku has any solution) for all the sudoku for whom the rules have been implemented.

 For now the supported rules are: